Emergency Roofing Services ➢

 Overall, recycling roof shingles is an eco-friendly roofing practice that reduces the amount of waste that ends up in landfills.
 If your roof needs to be replaced, consider finding a contractor that will help you recycle the old shingles.

-Contact A. Fricker Roofing & Waterproofing In Tulsa, OK, For Your Roof Replacement
+Contact A. Fricker Roofing and Waterproofing In Tulsa, OK, For Your Roof Replacement

 Contact us today at (918) 402-7167!